BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Cards/README.md

 Besides these features that can be turned on or off, the two other extension methods used by card manager middleware are:

 - `IEnumerable<IMessageActivity>.GetIdsFromBatch` - This method uses the card tree to retrieve all data ID's from all cards in all activities in a batch.
-- `ITurnContext.GetIncomingActionData` - This method retrieves the action data from an incoming activity based on the specific channel being used, converting strings to objects as needed.
-This method will return null if no action data is found, so it can be effectively used to determine if an activity came from an action.
+- `ITurnContext.GetIncomingActionData` - This method retrieves the action data from an incoming activity based on the specific channel being used, deserializing strings as needed.
+This method will return null if no action data is found, so it can be effectively used to determine if an activity came from an action or not.

 #### Behaviors